• Skip to primary navigation

 Instructions

-• Pour into a small saucepan and warm over gentle heat.
+• Pour into small saucepan and warm over gentle heat.

 Tried this recipe?Leave a rating above and mention @vancouverwithlove or tag #vancouverwithlove on Instagram!